 BUY IN-PERSON TICKETS HERE or click buy tickets button above.
 Advanced ticket sales only for In-person.

 Most archaeologists believe the Native American Lenape tribe first arrived in this area over 11,000 years ago and ultimately controlled a land mass that encompassed from what is today upstate New York to the state of Delaware.
 They called this land Lenapehoking, or “land of the Lenape.”
-The Lenape were great stewards of the environment, and they believed that every object in nature, including animals, birds, trees, grasses and stones, contained a spirit, or Manetu, so they treated everything in nature with a reverence.
+The Lenape are great stewards of the environment, and they believe that every object in nature, including animals, birds, trees, grasses and stones, contained a spirit, or Manetu, so they treated everything in nature with a reverence.

 In a celebration of Earth Day , Sullivan County Historian John Conway presents “The Lenape: Their Language, Their Culture, Their Legacy.”

 This hybrid event will be live at the HPAC Cinema and streamed live online.
 Tickets are $10